-After leaving my homeland to live in Holland and then roaming around the planet for two decades before returning to Holland,
+After leaving my homeland to live in Holland and then roaming around the planet for two decades before returning to Colombia,

 I became interested in communication and language, producing an artistic body of work visually focused on written texts.